just214/gatsby-starter-typescript-deluxe/README.md

 );
 ```

+### CSS Debugger

+This starter also includes a `useCSSDebugger` custom hook.
+This hook allows you to drop a component into your layout that can toggle outlines around all elements for easy style debugging.
+It also includes a toggle button that you can optionally use during debugging.

+**_Note: You can drag the toggle button around if it gets in your way._**

+The `useCSSDebugger` custom hook is located in `src/hooks/useCSSDebugger.tsx` and is used in the `layout.tsx` component.

 ## Linting

 This project includes a combination of **ESLint**, **TSLint**, and **React-A11y** rules for React and TypeScript code, which are extended from the `eslint-config-gojutin` npm package.
 Many of the rules favor a functional approach with a strong emphasis on immutability and strong type definitions.

 The rules are listed as key/value pairs.
 The key represents the rule name and the value (number) represents the setting of the rule: